drivendataorg/cookiecutter-data-science/README.md

 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
+├── tests              <- Source code for tests in this project.
+│
 └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```